 Students from underrepresented groups and from academic institutions with limited research opportunities, including two-year colleges are strongly encouraged to apply.

-The application deadline for the Summer 2016 REU program is Friday March 4, 2016.
+The application deadline for the Summer 2017 REU program will be announced in Jan 2017.
 Download the application

 Contact the REU Program Assistant for additional information.